The Best Chairs for People with Multiple Sclerosis (MS)

 If the individual is still standing and doesn’t struggle too much with mobility, then a rise and recline chair with tilt-in-space and an adjustable backrest will be the best fit.
 The Copgrove is always a popular model for qualities like this, and we can have it made to measure to suit the user’s body shape and needs entirely.

-The seat itself should also be taken into consideration when choosing chairs for people with Multiple Sclerosis.
+The seat itself should also be taken into consideration when choosing MS chairs.
 The seat acts as a base to the person’s posture and spinal positioning.

 If this is ignored, then the chair may cause more harm than good.
 Having adjustable seating is always advised, as this allows you to change the chair over time to keep up with the person’s varying needs.